AbsaOSS/cobrix/README.md

 ## Changelog

 - #### 0.3.0 released 17 Dec 2018
-  - This is a monot feature release.
+  - This is a minor feature release.
 There are changes that change behavior.
   - Added balancing partitions among potentially idle executors.
 See the section on locality optimization.
   - Added performance charts to README.md
   - Added 2 standalone projects in the 'examples' folder.
 It can be used as templates for creating Spark jobs that use Cobrix